MetaMask/create-web3-app/README.md

-# Create Web3 Template CLI
+# Create Web3 App CLI

 This is a CLI tool that scaffolds Next.js and React projects with a focus on Web3 development.